node-red/node-red.github.io/docs/faq/interacting-with-arduino.md

 as they will conflict.
 You will need to stop Node-RED running if you wish re-program the Arduino from the IDE.

+### Arduino Cloud

+[Arduino Cloud](https://cloud.arduino.cc) allows to interact with IoT devices by using APIs.
+Nodes are available to be installed in the palette to easily poll data from IoT devices, or receive real-time notifications (see https://flows.nodered.org/node/@arduino/node-red-contrib-arduino-iot-cloud for details and installation).

 ### Serial

 As the Arduino appears as a Serial device, the Serial in/out nodes can be used